macrat/ayd/README.md

 - Make a status page for temporary usage.

   You can start it via one command!
-And, stop via just Ctrl-C!
+And, stop it via just Ctrl-C!

-- Make a status page for a minimal system.
+- Make a status page for minimal systems.

   Single binary server, single log file, there is no database!